-2.21 Breastfeeding Accommodation in the Workplace
+2.21 Breastfeeding Accommodations in the Workplace

-IDEA shall, subject to any undue hardship exceptions allowed under the law, provide:
+In accordance with the law, Providing Urgent Maternal Protections for Nursing Mothers Act (the "PUMP Act"), IDEA shall, subject to any undue hardship exceptions allowed under the law, provide:

 - 1. A reasonable break time for an employee to express breast milk for such employee's nursing child for one year after the child's birth each time the employee has need to express the milk; and - 2.
 A place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.